dickmans/plm-extensions/README.md

 # plm-extensions
 ## New User Experiences based on Fusion Manage
 Improve adoption of your PLM solution and increase end user efficiency with these dedicated applications running on top of Fusion Manage and Autodesk Platform Services.
+These addon application use date of Fusion Manage and update data in Fusion Manage using its REST API, but do not store any data outside of PLM.
 All applications included in this extensions package are hosted by a single web server to keep deployment effort at a mininum.
 A single settings file enables adjustments of the applications and alignment with individual tenant configurations.
 All applications can be displayed in light and dark theme.

 Disclaimer: In any case all source code of this solution is of "work in progress" character.
 Neither of the contributors nor Autodesk represent that theses code samples are reliable, accurate, complete, or otherwise valid.
 Accordingly, those configuration samples are provided “as is” with no warranty of any kind and you use the applications at your own risk.